jedymatt/laravel-sail-env/README.md

 Configures .env file to match the sail environtment variable's requirements.

+## Why is this created?

+To configure the .env file without having to run `php artisan sail:install` again just to replace the variables in .env file.
+It would be tedious specially when you have custom configuration in your `docker-compose.yml` because `sail:install` command overwrites your `docker-compose.yml` file.

 ## How?

 It reads the services inside docker-compose.yml file.
-It extends the sail's InstallCommand and uses its replaceEnvVariables method.
+Then, it extends the sail's InstallCommand and uses its replaceEnvVariables method.

 ## Installation